 You must keep this up-to-date with your current contact details, by law in the case of dogs.
 You will receive a rehoming pack, which includes:

 an information slip for your vet with information on worming, flea treatment and temporary vaccinations your dog or cat received in our care.
 Please pass this on to your vet.

-five weeks of free Agria pet insurance, allowing you some worry-free time to organise permanent cover.
+four weeks of free Petplan pet insurance, allowing you some worry-free time to organise permanent cover.

 Edinburgh Dog and Cat Home is carrying out our rehoming interest and applications online, we will not be able to process any interest registrations in person.
 We are open to accept donations, and for using our services such as our pet Foodbank, via pre-arranged appointments between the hours of 10am and 2pm daily.

 Our policy remains to rehome animals on a first come, first served basis.
 We never want an animal to stay any longer with us than it needs to which is why we rehome our dogs and cats to the first successful applicant.
 This may result in dogs or cats you may have sent in an application for being rehomed before you are offered an interview.
 We apologise for any disappointment this may cause.